YuekunElla/STAT220/README.md

       * Isualising data about photos from the search words of starry sky in the website of Pixabay

       * Data collection 📮
-          1. Using the Pixabay API explorer app to get the data of photos from the search words of starry sky
+          1. Using the Pixabay API explorer app to get the data about photos from the search words of starry sky

       * Data exploration 🔎
           1. The average downloads of selected photos